bberkay/socket-programming-with-python/README.md

-# socket-programming-with-python
+# Socket Programming with Python
- Socket Programming with Python
+The main goal is to practice